 - Follow up: Post the brainstorming Doc in Canvas (e.g., in a Discussion, Announcement, or Page) using the Google Drive Plug-in.
 See Embed Google content with Google Drive for details.

 A fast and light-hearted activity, Highlight Race is an easy way to re-engage students after 3-5 minutes of lecture, and it gives instructors valuable just-in-time feedback that they can use to immediately course-correct.
 It can be used with any subject and with either texts or images.

 - Have students select the Annotate button, then choose the Draw button, and then select the transparent rectangle or circle.

-- Inform students that they will have 1-3 minutes to locate all of the items.
+- Display an image.
+Inform students that they will have 1-3 minutes to locate all of the items on the image.

 - Review the results after the time has passed, and ask students if they agree with everything that’s been marked and if anything was overlooked.
 Discuss/resolve any misconceptions.

 It may go without saying that you could use Zoom as an alternative to in-person student presentations, but maybe it’s worth reimaging.
 Consider, for example, having a class session that is dedicated to practice/feedback prior to final presentation – during the session, you could break students into groups of three or four, and have each group critique each other’s presentations.
 You could even wrap this into a larger process, engaging groups through brainstorming, outlining, drafting, and the final presentation.

 - Canvas: Create an assignment for students to submit their draft outline and/or materials (e.g., PowerPoint slides)